Cyclone Mala

-Extremely Severe Cyclonic Storm Mala (/'məlɑː/) was the strongest tropical cyclone of the 2006 North Indian Ocean cyclone season.
+Extremely Severe Cyclonic Storm Mala (Note: The name Mala (Sinhala: මාලා, [maːlaː]) was contributed by Sri Lanka and means "garland, wreath of flowers" in Sinhala.) was the strongest tropical cyclone of the 2006 North Indian Ocean cyclone season.
 In mid-April 2006, an area of disturbed weather formed over the southern Bay of Bengal and nearby Andaman Sea.
 Over a period of several days, the system became increasingly organized and was classified as a depression on April 24.
 Situated within a region of weak steering currents, the storm slowly intensified as it drifted in a general northward direction.
 It attained gale-force winds and was named Mala the next day.
 Conditions for strengthening improved markedly on April 27 and Mala subsequently underwent rapid intensification which culminated in the cyclone attaining its peak.
 Early on April 28, the cyclone had estimated winds of 185 km/h.
 The Joint Typhoon Warning Center considered Mala to have been slightly stronger, classifying it as a Category 4-equivalent cyclone.
 Steady weakening ensued thereafter and the storm made landfall in Myanmar's Rakhine State on April 29.
 Rapid dissipation took place once onshore and Mala was last noted early the next morning.

 In contrast to Mala's intensity, damage was relatively minimal across Myanmar due to adequate early warnings, while timely and effective evacuations minimized loss of life along the coast.
 The greatest damage resulted from a thunderstorm near Yangon on April 28 that spawned a possible tornado in an industrial zone.
 A total of 586 homes were damaged there.
 Just outside the city in the Hinthada District, a flash flood killed at least 18 people.
 Overall, the storm claimed 37 lives in the country and left US$6.7 million in damage.
 In the wake of Mala, the Red Cross distributed relief aid to affected residents while local officials set up shelters to house those left homeless.
 Government and social organizations donated 5.4 million kyat (US$4,320) in cash to survivors in the Ayeyarwady Region.